solana-mobile/mobile-wallet-adapter/spec/spec.md

   - `name`: (optional) the display name for this dapp endpoint
 - `chain`: (optional) if set, the [chain identifier](#chain-identifiers) for the chain with which the dapp endpoint intends to interact; supported values include `solana:mainnet`, `solana:testnet`, `solana:devnet`.
 If not set, defaults to `solana:mainnet`.
 - `auth_token`: (optional) an opaque string previously returned by a call to [`authorize`](#authorize), or [`clone_authorization`](#clone_authorization).
 When present, the wallet endpoint should attempt to reauthorize the dapp endpoint silently without prompting the user.
+- `sign_in_payload`: (optional) a value object containing the payload portion of a [Sign In With Solana message](https://siws.web3auth.io/spec).
+If present, the wallet endpoint should present the SIWS message to the user and return the resulting signature and signed message, as described below.

 ###### Result
 {: .no_toc }